alan-turing-institute/TuringDataStories/README.md

 - **Community:** Don't fit in any of the above categories, but still want to hang out and be involved?
 We've got you, drop us a line.

+The process or proposing a story and reviewing a story can be found in our [submission and review guidelines](SUBMISSION_REVIEW_GUIDELINE.md).
 All contributors are asked to follow our [code of conduct](CODE_OF_CONDUCT.md) and to checkout our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

 ### How to Read Stories